k-lan/toyML/README.md

 # toyML
 A variety machine learning solutions to some public datasets.
+ML strategies used here on public housing data and common MNIST handwritten digit dataset. kNN, linear regressin, and multinomail regression methods are all used.

 To run any of the datasets, install these dependencies: pip install numpy